 Photo: Melle Meivogel

 Nikola Meeuwsen (2002) already has a remarkably mature career as a promising young pianist.
-He will make his full-length solo debut at the Concertgebouw in 2024 with Schubert's last sonata and Beethoven's Hammerklavier sonata.
-In 2025, he will make his third solo appearance with the Residentie Orkest, performing.
+He will make his full-length solo debut at the Concertgebouw in 2024.
+The programme will include works by Schubert, Beethoven, Brahms and Schumann.
+In 2025, he will make his third solo appearance with the Residentie Orkest.